gaspo53/twitter-api/README.md

 Now, open a Terminal, in the path of the project, and run <code>mvn jetty:run</code>
 After Maven downloads dependencies and starts Jetty WebServer, goto to [address]: http://localhost:8080/twitter-api

+If you don't want to use Jetty, you can deploy the Application in another Web Container, such as Apache Tomcat 7 (it is tested with).

 Usage
 ------